outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - a system prioritizing efficiency will find similarities more useful, and similarities will be more causative & likely to occur in that system

+    - a system prioritizing stability will prioritize & generate more limits, to prevent change types

   - you can predict which system filters will be useful across systems based on intent ('find' benefits from gaps & inefficiencies, 'build' benefits from efficiencies)

   - core investment attributes: